 - Customer service.
 When you contact Customer Care or correspond with us about our Service, we collect information to: track and respond to your inquiry; investigate any breach of our Terms of Service, Privacy Statement or applicable laws or regulations; and analyze and improve our Services.

 Information related to our genetic testing services

 - Saliva sample and biobanking.
-To use our genetic testing services, you must purchase, or receive as a gift, a 23andMe Personal Genetic Service testing kit, create an online account and register your kit, and ship your saliva sample to our third party laboratory.
-Our laboratory will extract your DNA from your saliva sample for analysis.
+To use our genetic testing services, you must purchase, or receive as a gift, a 23andMe Personal Genetic Service testing kit, create an online account and register your kit, and ship your saliva sample to us or our third party laboratory.
+Your DNA will be extracted from your saliva sample for analysis.
 During kit registration you are asked to review our Consent Document for Sample Storage and Additional Genetic Analyses.
-Unless you consent to sample storage (“Biobanking”) and additional analyses, your saliva sample and DNA are destroyed after the laboratory completes its work, subject to the laboratory's legal and regulatory requirements.
-You can update your sample storage preference to discard a stored sample within your Account Settings once your sample has completed processing.
+Unless you consent to sample storage (“Biobanking”) and additional analyses, your saliva sample and DNA are destroyed after the laboratory completes its work, subject to laboratory legal and regulatory requirements.
+You can update your Biobanking preference to discard a stored sample within your 23andMe Account Settings once your sample has completed processing.